Romans 5:1-2

 Newell emphasizes how important a correct understanding of the verb tense is in this particular verse...

 We must note at once that the Greek form of this verb "declared righteous, " or "justified, " is not the present participle, "being declared righteous, " but rather the aorist participle, "having been declared righteous, " or "justified."
 You say.
 What is the difference?
 The answer is, "being declared righteous" looks to a state you are in; "having been declared righteous" looks back to a fact that happened.
 "Being in a justified state" of course is incorrect, confusing, as it does, Justification and sanctification.
 "Whatsoever God doeth, it shall be forever."
-The moment you believed, God declared you righteous, never to change His mind: as David says, "Blessed is the man to whom the Lord will not reckon sin" (see note Romans 4:8).
+The moment you believed, God declared you righteous, never to change His mind: as David says, "Blessed is the man to whom the Lord will not reckon sin" (Ro 4:8-note).
 If therefore you are a believer, quote this verse properly, and say, "Having been declared righteous on the principle of faith I have"-these blessed fruits and results which are now to be recorded.

 The Epistle takes on a new aspect in each chapter: in Chapter Three, Christ was set forth as a propitiation for our sins; in Chapter Four, Christ was raised for our justification; in Chapter Five, we have peace with God through Christ, a standing in grace, and the hope of the coming glory.
 (Romans 5)